LeaderPortfolio

 Rise to Success

 Harp Helú's career began in the financial sector.
-He co-founded Acciones y Valores de México (Accival) in 1971, which became a leading brokerage firm.
-In 1991, Accival merged with Banamex, forming Grupo Financiero Banamex-Accival (Banacci).
-Harp Helú served as chairman of Banacci, the largest bank in Mexico and Latin America.
-In 2001, Citigroup acquired Banamex for $12 billion, and Harp Helú joined Citigroup's board.
+In 1971, he co-founded the brokerage firm Acciones y Valores de México (Accival), where he served as CEO.
+In 1991, Accival merged with Banco Nacional de México (Banamex), forming Grupo Financiero Banamex-Accival (Banacci).
+Harp Helú became the chairman of the group, which later became the largest bank in Mexico and Latin America.
+Citigroup acquired Grupo Financiero Banamex-Accival in 2001 for $12 billion.

 Key Business Strategies